Optimal Decision Making Under Strategic Behavior: Introduction

 \section{Introduction}

-Consequential decisions across a wide variety of domains, from hiring and banking to the judiciary, are increasingly informed by data-driven predictive models.
+Consequential decisions across a wide variety of domains, from banking and hiring to insurances, are increasingly informed by data-driven predictive models.
 In all these domains, the decision maker aims to employ a decision policy that maximizes a given utility function while the predictive model aims to provide an accurate prediction of the outcome of the process from a set of observable features.
 For example, in loan decisions, a bank may decide whether or not to offer a loan to an applicant on the basis of a predictive model's estimate of the probability that the individual would repay the loan.